ROCm/rocSHMEM/docs/compile_and_run.rst

       - Defines whether rocSHMEM is expected to use MPI when using the uniqueId based initialization.
     * - ROCSHMEM_RO_DISABLE_IPC
       - 0
-      - Force using the RO conduit even if IPC is available.
+      - Defines whether to force using the RO conduit even when IPC is available.